 9-month experiment: up to EUR 100.000.

-The maximum amount of funding that can be granted to a single organiation for all NGI Sargasso calls combined cannot exceed EUR 150.000.
+The maximum amount of funding that can be granted to a single organisation for all NGI Sargasso calls combined cannot exceed EUR 150.000.
 Except from large organisations such as RTOs and Universities, which maximum is EUR 500.000.

 OnCampus Programme